KiranMahn/peri-path/README.md

 <img src="./assets/images/Home1.png" alt="Home Screen" width="200"/>

 #### 2. Press the Track Button
-The Track button is located and the bottom of the screen in the middle and is green in color.
+The Track button is located at the bottom of the screen in the middle and is green in color.

 <img src="./assets/images/TrackBtn.png" alt="Track Button" width="200"/>

 Pressing this button will take you to the track page

 #### 3. Choose your symptoms
-You now have the choice between choosing symptoms from the six quick add button, or using the dropdowns to select other symptoms.
+You now have the choice between choosing symptoms from the six quick add buttons, or using the dropdowns to select other symptoms.

 <img src="./assets/images/track.jpeg" alt="Track Screen" width="200"/>